CDC-DNPAO/CDCAnthro/README.md

 data: data frame or data.table

 age: age in months specified as accurately as possible.
+If age is given as the completed number of months (as in NHANES), add 0.5.
+If age is given in days, divide by 30.4375.

 wt: weight (kg).